ltac/LTMF/README.md

 ## USAGE ##

-As this is based on F3, you can use the F3 documentation, which is far better that anything I could be bothered to write. http://ferstaberinde.com/f3/en//index.php?title=Main_Page
+As this is based on F3, you can use the F3 documentation, which is far better than anything I could be bothered to write. http://ferstaberinde.com/f3/en//index.php?title=Main_Page